caiomarqs/worldlink/readme.md

 ### Banco em Memória

-Se no passo anterior for alterado para "local", é preciso aplicar as migrations do Entity Framework na base de dados.
+Se no passo anterior a alteração for para "local", é preciso aplicar as migrations do Entity Framework na base de dados.
 Para isso siga os passo a baixo:

 - Vá no menu `Ferramentas > Gerenciador de Pacotes do NuGet > Console do Gerenciador de Pacotes do NuGet` :